 For our trip to Japan we also decided to see a Japanese Baseball match in the Tokyo Dome – and that was a great decision!
 We booked tickets to see the Yomiuri Giants (one of the major Tokyo teams) versus the Hanshin Tigers.
 The arena had a full house of spectators and the vibe was amazing!
 And it was a great opportunity to see a different side of Japanese culture.

 The Japanese baseball season typically runs almost daily from late March to October, with other matches occurring at other times.
-For more information on how to book your tickets check out my article on How to Buy Yomiuri Giants Tickets Online.
+For more information on how to book your tickets check out our article on How to Buy Tokyo Baseball Online Tickets.

 Accommodation Options around the Tokyo Dome in Japan